BeamCtrl/Airiana/README.md

   Shower detections
   Pre-emptive cooling with forcasts from YR.no
   Dynamic pressure control to save some €
-  Neat RH adaptaions for units with RH sensor
+  Neat RH adaptations for units with RH sensor
   Filter % remaining counter
   24hr plotter all put on web-page for your convenience does alot more calculation and spits out more data than you'll ever need.